Melanie C: 1999–2003: Northern Star and Reason

 Chisholm embarked in her first world tour, the Northern Star Tour, between late 2000 and 26 August 2001, to promote her debut album.
-The tour traveled in 76 dates, 30 countries and 4 continents, just not going to Oceania and South America.
+The tour travelled in 76 dates, 30 countries and 4 continents, just not going to Oceania and South America.
 The Shepherd's Bush Empire concert was webcast on Chisholm's original website with a special appearance of Bryan Adams.
 On 4 April 2001, The audio of the Anaheim concert also was webcast on House of Blues' website.
 A remixed album, entitled Remix Collection, was released only in Japan.
 In 2001, Chisholm collaborated in the live album of Russell Watson, The Voice – Live, as featured vocals in the songs "Barcelona" and "Aren't You Kind of Glad We Did?".

 Chisholm began recording her second album in November 2001.
-She traveled to the United States to record some songs.
+She travelled to the United States to record some songs.
 During this time, she also recorded "Independence Day" from the film soundtrack Bend It Like Beckham and wrote "Help Me Help You" for Holly Valance, included in her album Footprints.
 Chisholm, along with Anastacia made an appearance at the 2002 MTV Europe Music Awards to present the award for "Best Song", which was given to P!nk.

 Chisholm's second album was postponed to 10 March 2003.
 Chisholm also took time out due to struggles with clinical depression.
 On 24 February 2003 the first single from her new album was released, "Here It Comes Again", which reached number 7 in the UK and peaked in the top 20 in Spain and Ireland.
-She released her second studio album, Reason, on 10 March 2003 and it peaked at number 5, received gold certification in the UK.
+She released her second studio album, Reason, on 10 March 2003 and it peaked at number 5, received Gold certification in the UK.
 The label sent Chisholm to promote the album, including several pocket shows.
-On 24 April 2003, she embarked in the Reason Tour, traveling only in Europe.
+On 24 April 2003, she embarked in the Reason Tour, travelling only in Europe.
 The second single, "On the Horizon", was released on 2 June 2003.
 After the previous single, music critics were predicting that this single would redeem Chisholm's chart success, but the song peaked at number 14 and did not help sales.